Warehouse Solutions

-Forming the 5S Team
+Forming The 5S Team

 Tackling the project of organizing the storage area is overwhelming, but gathering a team to break up the steps will ease some of the tension.
 Members of the team should be selected based on their involvement with the items found in the storage area.
 For example, if office supplies are stored, the employee responsible for ordering and/or distributing them should be on the team.